mikependon/RepoDB.NET/pages/cachers/primarycache.md

 #### Use-Cases

-You only use this class if you would like to get the references of the class primary property in general purpose.
+You should use this class if you would like to get the references of the class primary property in general purpose.

 #### How to Use?